 Book Review for “The Click of the Gate” by Alice Campbell.
 Summary: "Clare - her Clare - was gone.
 Mystery in Paris!
 A disappearance as surprising and baffling as if it had been done by magic.
 A young girl, barely fifteen, beautiful yet shy and under constant protection, disappears in the one moment that is … Continue reading Locked and Keyed.

-From “The Dry” to “What Girls are Good For.”
+From "Wintering" by Katherine May to “The Book Woman's Daughter” by Kim Michele Richardson.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book doesn’t need to be connected to all the other … Continue reading #6Degrees – Six Degrees of Separation for May 4 2019
+A book doesn’t need to be … Continue reading TCL’s #6Degrees of Separation for July 2, 2022.

 Top Five Tuesday was originally created by Shanah @ Bionic Book Worm, but is now hosted by Meeghan @ Meeghan Reads.
 To participate, link your post back to Meeghan's blog or leave a comment on her weekly post.
 This week, Meeghan asked us to tell us our five favorite reads of the year - so … Continue reading #T5T – Top Five Tuesday for June 28, 2022 – Favorite Books of the year (so far).

 Book Review for “Water Weed” by Alice Campbell.
 Summary: "Young Virginia Carew is making a trip to England when she encounters old friend Glenn Hillier-strangely altered from the last time they met.
 Glenn is besotted with a glamorous middle-aged lady, with whom he's been staying in the blissful English countryside.
 It isn't long before Virginia … Continue reading In Tangles.